-Sexuality counselors are individuals with a bachelorette, master’s, or doctorate degree in medicine or a related field with additional training in sexuality, including anatomy, pleasure, disorders, gender, and sexual expression and lifestyle diversity.
+Similarly, the definition of a sexuality counselors depends on who is doing the defining and their own professional bias and intent behind the definition.
+A general definition of sexuality counselors that I currently use (with recognized limits): individuals with a bachelorette, master’s, or doctorate degree in medicine or a related field with additional training in sexuality, including anatomy, pleasure, disorders, gender, and sexual expression and lifestyle diversity.
 They provide one on one or group sessions, utilizing education, problem-solving and communication skills, and specific exercises where needed (i.e. sexuality counseling).

-As a physical therapy, sexual wellness is a part of our scope of practice; however, our professional education does not cover much sexual health information (Sengupta and Sakellariou 2009).
-In that particular healthcare population, sexuality can play a big role – in terms of relationship to one’s body and self-esteem and partner(s), different physical functioning, and/or pain following an illness or disability.
+As a licensed physical therapist (PT) with additional certification in sexual health, sexual wellness is a part of my scope of practice; however, PT professional education does not cover much sexual health information (Sengupta and Sakellariou 2009) so this is not the case with most PTs.
+In the PT client/healthcare population, sexuality can play a big role – in terms of relationship to one’s body and self-esteem and partner(s), different physical functioning, and/or pain following an illness or disability.
 Seeing this gap in care in the clinic inspired me, in part, to pursue sexuality counseling.
-Although I do not specialize in pelvic floor physical therapy, I recognize how sexuality can impact the whole person and well as the whole person impacting sexuality.
-And basic tools like bed mobility and improved physical fitness can assist many physical therapy clients interested in sexual wellness.
+Unlike other physical therapists that often find their way to sexual well-being as a modality, I do not specialize in pelvic floor physical therapy; instead, I recognize how sexuality is an inherent part of our human experience beyond the pelvic floor and can impact the whole person and, vice versa with the whole person impacting sexuality.
+Basic PT tools like bed mobility and improved physical fitness can assist many physical therapy clients interested in sexual wellness.

 If you are interested in learning more about my offerings or this service in particular, please email me at email@example.com